dasiths/dasiths.github.io/_posts/2020-06-08-database-project-conversion-to-migrations.md

     </configuration>
     ```

-    My release pipeline injects the `databaseConnectionString` and `releaseEnvironment` variable in to the `App.Release.config` / `AppName.exe.Config` file upon building/deploying the app.
-That why you see tokens like `#{databaseConnectionString}#`.
+    My release pipeline injects the `databaseConnectionString` and `releaseEnvironment` variables in to the `App.Release.config` / `AppName.exe.Config` file upon building/deploying the app.
+That is why you see tokens like `#{databaseConnectionString}#`.
 I use [this extension](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) in Azure DevOps to do it.

-    When running locally with the `Debug` build quality it uses the `App.Debug.Config` to transform your original config file.
+    When running locally with the `Debug` build quality `MSBuild` uses the `App.Debug.Config` to transform your original config file.
 So you can easily run and test the migration runner locally.
 This makes your local development exprience consistent among the team.
 No more complex database update scripts to run.

 3. Now let's look at my migration runner (`Program.cs`).
 You obviously need a reference to the `DbUp-SqlServer` NuGet as we use it to do the heavy lifting.